 Bocas is a water town.
 Most of the people and activities are located on one of the islands that make up the archipelago with the capital, Bocas Town, being on the island of Colon (not to be confused with the city at the Panama Canal!).
 Very few people own cars and transportation between islands is via water taxi, or “pangas”.
-There is a strong tourism market here that revolves around beach, nature, and boating activities.
+There is a strong tourism market here that revolves around beaches, nature, and boating activities.
 It is a popular backpacker destination so there are a number of hostels and clubs in the main towns.

 Undiscovered Local Towns:

 Santiago is actually a large city by Panama standards.
 I mention it under the ‘undiscovered’ heading because it still has relatively few expats living in the area.
-Most people driving across the country on the Pan American Highway, will stop in Santiago, which is right on the main highway halfway between David and Panama City, to get a bite to eat or buy souvenirs at the numerous vendors and local handicraft shops.
+Most people driving across the country on the Pan American Highway will stop in Santiago, which is right on the main highway halfway between David and Panama City, to get a bite to eat or buy souvenirs at the numerous vendors and local handicrafts shops.

-Over the past few years, I have been watching the major construction projects and growth happening in this lesser known expat destination.
+Over the past few years, I have been watching the major construction projects and growth happening in this lesser-known expat destination.
 There are a number of good restaurants, hotels, and supermarkets in town.
 The Santiago Mall, a mega shopping complex, recently opened with dozens of stores and dining choices.

 This is a convenient and central location for the country of Panama, and you can find affordable housing in and around the town.
 I found a 3 bedroom home in a gated community for $81k and numerous lots and small farms in the surrounding areas in the $20k range.
 It is a short drive up to the cool mountains of Santa Fe or down to the beaches of Santa Catalina and out to the Marine Reserve on Coiba Island for a weekend retreat.

-There has been a lot of hype in recent years about this tiny mountain town, a two hour drive along a scenic winding road above Santiago.
+There has been a lot of hype in recent years about this tiny mountain town, a two-hour drive along a scenic winding road above Santiago.
 The Veraguas Province is the only one in Panama that borders both the Pacific and Atlantic oceans and there is talk of plans to build a road across the country here, that would pass right through Santa Fe.
 This has caused a few speculators to invest in land in the area.
 Parcels can still be found at very low prices, but there are also land re-sales that are overpriced.
 Brush up on your Spanish too, since there are few expats here.

 The climate and natural surroundings are idyllic in Santa Fe.
-There are beautiful mountain vistas, streams and waterfalls to create a backdrop for a lovely home.
+There are beautiful mountain vistas, streams, and waterfalls to create a backdrop for a lovely home.
 A small self-sufficient farm would be a good option here.
 Land can be purchased for around $10k per acre and re-sale homes are not readily available yet.
 This is a boots-on-the-ground ask the locals kind of town.